backmirio/GD-Pygame-Test/README.md

 New mechanics, ideas and visual elements are added progressively as the project evolves.

-The current version focuses on the core gameplay loop: **moving, shooting, fighting enemies and managing lives**.
+The current version focuses on the core gameplay loop: **moving, shooting, fighting enemies, progressing through waves and managing lives**.

 ---